daniel-furman/ensemble-climate-projections/README.md

 See the online notebook first: [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb).
 All code and data required to reproduce research presented at the SICB 2021 and [SCCUR 2019](https://drive.google.com/file/d/114wmqQgjkc5DHLQmVI19AvlTw4K_daYQ/view?usp=sharing) conferences.
 Spatial classification was powered by the pyimpute library, see my open-source [contributions](https://github.com/perrygeo/pyimpute/pull/21) therein.
 Also see my corresponding <a target="_blank" rel="noopener noreferrer" href="https://daniel-furman.github.io/py-sdms-tutorial/"> tutorial</a> on predicting geospatial distributions with machine learning models in Python.

+### Introduction to Study
+---

+**Definitions**

+* Niche: An envelope of abiotic and biotic factors suitable to the survival of a species
+* SDMs: Associates presence locations to environmental variables to estimate niche
+* SDM Workflow: `Data pre-processing` -> `Model fitting` -> `Assessment` -> `Baseline interpolation (1970-2000)` -> `Extrapolate across time`

+**What underlying uncertainties are contained in geospatial climate change forecasts?** The distribution models were extrapolated across eight Global Climate Models, four shared socioeconomic pathways, and three bi-decade periods.
+Habitat with suitable underlying climatic conditions for X. vigilis declined from ~51% to ~9.3% of the current range, akin to range restrictions predicted for Y. brevifolia, from ~48% to ~8.6%.
+Uncertainty among climate forecasts was measured from the spatial overlap: a mean is taken where at least five GCMs agree, the minimum and maximum are taken where at least two and where all eight GCMs agree, respectively.

+**How can models of climate change effects on geographic distributions best incorporate symbiotic species relationships?** We predicted large overlap between species' distributions across future climate forecasts (~x to ~y), a proxy for the underlying similarity in their climatic niche.
+We best controlled modelling error by taking a well-fit soft voting ensemble, as well as by benchmarking environmental change across interpolation and extrapolation conditions.

 ### Workflow

 ---